 Citing the Louisville region's need for a nationally preeminent private university, Bellarmine University has launched the public phase of an ambitious $100 million capital campaign.
 The effort will increase the school's endowment, enlarge the annual fund and launch significant new construction projects.

 Dubbed the "100 Million Dollar Question," the campaign -- online at 100milliondollarquestion.org -- asks Louisvillians to consider Bellarmine's growing impact on the community as it continues to emerge as a leading private university.

 Campaign website: ask your 100 Million Dollar Question

 McGowan said the campaign, which supports the city's 55,000 Degrees program and the Kentucky Council on Postsecondary Education's Stronger by Degrees initiative, will help the region attract and keep more young, educated and innovative thinkers.
 It will also enrich the area's culture, character and personality.

-Makers Mark chairman emeritus and Bellarmine trustee Bill Samuels Jr. is serving as chairman of the capital campaign, which has crossed the halfway mark, with $52 million raised.
+Maker's Mark chairman emeritus and Bellarmine trustee Bill Samuels Jr. is serving as chairman of the capital campaign, which is approaching the three-quarters mark.